pouillyk/PySTELLA/README.md

 ```
 This command will produce the `Out/Data/ha.out` file, containing the Ha lines of all observations, corrected from there radial velocity.
 Additional keywords are availables for different options:

  - `res=1` : computed the residual line, meaning it substracts the rotationally broadened and veiling-corrected photospheric template.
-It saves the Out/Data/outFile_res.out file (_res.out added automatically)
+It saves the Out/Data/outFile_res.out file (_res.out added automatically).
+With this mode, a figure will appear displaying the first line profile with the photospheric template as it will be substracted.
+This allows you to check that the various parameters and normalisation are correct.
+Once the figure close type `y` in the terminal to continue the procedure, `n` will quit to let you perform the modifications.
+In SB2 mode the template of both component are displayed, as well as the composition of the template (respecting the provided `LR`) that will be substracted.
  - With `res=1`, you can also add `inFile='outFile.out'`.
 If you already produced an outFile.out file, you can use it to compute the outFile_res.out file.
 It is a bit quicker to run and usefull if you modify the `outFile.out` file (as example, a re-normalisation, or a spike correction)
  - `corrVel=0` : produce an Out/Data/ouFile_unCorrVel.out file, containing the line profile not corrected from the radial velocity.
 WARNING: `corrVel=0` is not compatible with `res=1`.
  - `velMin=`/`velMax=` : to choose de velocity range on wich you want to compute the line profiles (default -500/+500 km/s)